Ty zh mene pidmanula

-There are many different variations of the song, but all have pretty much the same format.
-Traditionally, it is about a man complaining to his girlfriend because she tells him she will meet him somewhere on each day of the week.
+There are many different variations of the song, but all have the same general format.
+Traditionally, it is about a man complaining to his girlfriend because she tells him she will meet him somewhere to do something on each day of the week.
 Each day, the person shows up and his girlfriend does not.

-The tune is adopted from another famous Ukrainian song, "Yikhav Kozak za Dunaj".
+The tune is adopted from another famous Ukrainian song, "Yikhav Kozak za Dunai".

 Example of lyrics

 Performances

 The song has been performed and arranged by many singers and groups in and outside of Ukraine.
 Some of the personalities that have recorded the song: